-In 1939, at the age of fifteen, Linda Darnell left her Texas home and ordinary world to live the ...
+At fifteen, Linda Darnell left her Texas home and normal adolescence to live the Hollywood dream ...

 This first collection of plays by an Indian playwright presents a spectrum of Indian life that ra...